Final Analysis of Proton Form Factor Ratio Data at $\mathbf{Q^2 = 4.0}$, 4.8 and 5.6 GeV$\mathbf{^2}$

 Figure \ref{simc_data_comp} shows the simulated $\delta p$ distribution in the vicinity of the elastic peak for each reaction considered, after applying $\Delta x$ and $\Delta y$ cuts.
-As described in section \ref{subsubsec:sideband} below, the simulated target window yield was normalized to match the window yield obtained from the data in the super-elastic region.
+As described below, the simulated target window yield was normalized to match the window yield obtained from the data in the super-elastic ($\delta p < 0$) region.
 Then, the overall normalization constants for $\pi^0 p$ and elastic $ep$ events were fitted simultaneously to minimize the statistics-weighted sum of squared differences between the data and the sum of Monte Carlo yields.
-The agreement between data and Monte Carlo is good, but not perfect, primarily due to the underestimation of non-Gaussian tails by the simulated $\delta p$ resolution.
-Nonetheless, the $\delta p$ distribution after cuts is described to within $\sim 20\%$ in most of the interesting $\delta p$ range, with the exception of disagreements of up to $\sim 40\%$ in the $\delta p$ region from 20-40 MeV just above the elastic peak.
-This region is extremely sensitive to the modeling of non-Gaussian reconstruction errors and the details of the Bremsstrahlung spectrum and the $\pi^0$ production cross section near end-point.
-The observed level of agreement is excellent given that (a) the only adjustment of the results is an overall normalization of each reaction channel, (b) no tuning of the cross section models or detector response was performed, and (c) no detection efficiency corrections were applied.
-Since the purpose of the simulation was to provide a qualitative illustration of the physics of the signal and the background, and since the results of the simulation were not used in any way as an input to the final analysis, no additional fine-tuning was attempted.
+The agreement between data and Monte Carlo is good, but not perfect, primarily because non-Gaussian tails are not included in the simulated $\delta p$ resolution.
+Nonetheless, the $\delta p$ distribution after cuts is described to within $\sim 20\%$ in the relevant $\delta p$ range, with the exception of disagreements of up to $\sim 40\%$ in the $\delta p$ region from 20-40 MeV just above the elastic peak, which is rather sensitive to non-Gaussian tails and the details of the Bremsstrahlung spectrum and the $\pi^0$ production cross section near end-point.
+Since the purpose of the simulation was to provide a qualitative illustration of the physics of the signal and the background, and since the background contamination and its polarization were determined directly from the data for the final analysis, no additional fine-tuning of the simulation was attempted.